snehaljadhav7/Chat-Application/README.md

 ### Chat-Application-
-Simple chat application implemented using sockets in Python

 Simple Client-Server based Chat Application for multiple Clients, using Sockets programming, Python, Threading, Postgres and Tkinter for GUI.
 This app is using socket programming to send data between clients.